Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Appendix

-For the MAMuJoCo environment, we design two different shifted environments: Random (R) environment and Extreme (E) environments following \cite{packer2018assessing}.
+For the MAMuJoCo environment, we design two different shifted environments: Random (R) environment and Extreme (E) environments following~\citep{packer2018assessing}.
 These environments have different parameters and we focus on randomly sampling the three parameters: (1) power, the parameter to influence the force that is multiplied before application, (2) torso density, the parameter to influence the weight, (3) sliding friction of the joints.
-The detailed sample regions of these parameters in different environments are shown in \cref{tab:mmeparameters}.
+The detailed sample regions of these parameters in different environments are shown in Table \ref{tab:mmeparameters}.

-\subsection{Experimental Setup: Network Structures and Hyperparameters}
+\subsubsection{Experimental Setup: Network Structures and Hyperparameters}

-In DOM2, we utilize the multi-layer perceptron (MLP) to model the Q-value functions of the critics by concatenating the state-action pairs and sending them into the MLP to generate the Q-function, which is the same as in MA-CQL and OMAR \cite{pan2022plan}.
-Different from MA-CQL and OMAR, we use the diffusion policy to generate actions, and we use the U-Net architecture \cite{chen2022offline} to model the score function $\boldsymbol{\epsilon}_{\boldsymbol{\theta}_j} (\boldsymbol{a}_{t,j}^{\tau_{i}},\boldsymbol{o}_{t,j},\tau_{i})$ for agent $j$ at timestep $\tau_i$.
-Different from MA-SfBC \cite{chen2022offline}, we use the U-Net architecture with a dropout layer for better training stability.
+In DOM2, we utilize the multi-layer perceptron (MLP) to model the Q-value functions of the critics by concatenating the state-action pairs and sending them into the MLP to generate the Q-function, which is the same as in MA-CQL and OMAR~\citep{pan2022plan}.
+Different from MA-CQL and OMAR that uses MLP for action generation, we utilize the diffusion policy to generate actions.
+We use a multi-layer residual network to model the noise network $\boldsymbol{\epsilon}_{\boldsymbol{\theta}_j} (\boldsymbol{a}_{t,j}^{\tau_{i}},\boldsymbol{o}_{t,j},\tau_{i})$ for agent $j$ at timestep $\tau_i$, which ensembles the U-Net architecture~\citep{chen2022offline,janner2022planning}.
+One difference is that we use a dropout layer with a $0.1$ dropout rate in each residual network component for preventing overfitting and better training stability.